Harry Newman (American football): Professional career

-NFL New York Giants
+New York Giants (1933–35)

 1933 season

-As a rookie with the New York Giants in 1933, Newman was an All-Pro and led the NFL in passes completed (53), passing yards (973), touchdown passes (11), and longest pass completion (78 yards).
+As a rookie with the New York Giants in 1933, Newman was an All-Pro and led the National Football League (NFL) in passes completed (53), passing yards (973), touchdown passes (11), and longest pass completion (78 yards).
 Newman's 973 passing yards stood as the NFL single-season record until 1937 when Arnie Herber threw for 1,239 yards.
 He also led the Giants, and was sixth in the NFL, with 437 yards rushing in 1933.
 With 1,547 yards of total offense (973 passing, 437 rushing and 137 receiving), Newman personally accounted for more than half of the Giants' total offense in 1933.
 He was named to the All-Pro team, and led the Giants to the 1933 NFL championship game.

 In the 1933 NFL Championship Game against the Chicago Bears, Newman threw a 29-yard touchdown pass to Red Badgro to give the Giants a 7–6 halftime lead.
 Newman's touchdown throw to Badgro was the first touchdown pass thrown in an NFL championship game.
 After the Bears went ahead 16–14 in the third quarter, Newman threw a second touchdown pass in the fourth quarter to give the Giants the lead, but the Bears scored the winning touchdown with less than one minute left to win the championship game, 23–21.

 1934 season

-In 1934, Newman was the Giant's leading rusher and passer, and was an All-Pro for the second consecutive season.
+In 1934, Newman was the Giants' leading rusher and passer, and was an All-Pro for the second consecutive season.
 The Giants went on to win their first NFL championship in 1934, but Newman's season was cut short after he broke two bones in his back during the tenth game of the season against the Chicago Bears.
 Newman complained after the 1934 season that the new football adopted by the NFL in 1934 was "harder to pass" than the old one which had greater girth.
 He set the NFL single-game carries record of 38 which was tied in 1966 by Jim Nance and broken in 1973 by O. J. Simpson.